Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 # Speaker-Independent Speech Emotion Recognition
 For the final project of my Bachelor's of Science in Computing & IT, I worked on a Machine Learning (ML) project entitled "Investigating Machine Learning and Deep Learning approaches to Speech Emotion Recognition".

 This project was created to prove the integrity of my results, and as an updated and refactored version of the original implementation.
 The project has been refactored and reorganised, allowing the same components to work across the different dataset, and with command line arguments modifying hyperparameter values.
-I hope it can be of assistance to others embarking undertaking ML-based or ML-assisted research, and especially Speech Emotion Recognition (SER) research.
+I believe the this study will be of assistance to others embarking on ML-based or ML-assisted research, and especially Speech Emotion Recognition (SER) research.

 # Instructions

 All scripts are designed to be cross-platform.
-However as of now tensorflow is effectively linux-only due to CUDA compatability, if you circumvent this by disabling such functionality you may see different results to those purported here.
+However as of now tensorflow is effectively linux-only due to CUDA compatibility, if you circumvent this by disabling such functionality you may see different results to those purported here.

 1. Download the SER dataset(s), and download this repository.
-(If you are only interested in verifying the post-decision fusion ensemble results, you can simply download the model_predictions folder and scripts from this repository and run ensemble.py from the commnadline using the arguments explained in the comments of ensemble.py)
+(If you are only interested in verifying the post-decision fusion ensemble results, you can simply download the model_predictions folder and scripts from this repository and run ensemble.py from the command-line using the arguments explained in the comments of ensemble.py)

 2. Extract the dataset(s) into your project's "datasets" directory, preserving the original dataset structure as follows: